CodeYourFuture/HTML-CSS-Module-Project/level-2/README.md

 # karma-clone
 ## Level 2
-The aim of this exercise is to add a new section to the homepage, and create a new page with an Order form.
+The aim of this exercise is to:
+-  add a new section to the homepage
+-  create a new 'store' page with an order form
+-  connect the 2 pages together by adding navigation

 ### Set up